kuco23/integer-pairing/README.md

 The pairing of n integers will result in an integer of the size of about their product.

 ## Example usage from Cryptography
-When encrypting messages deterministically, an attacker can always reproduce the encryption of any chosen messages.
-If the possibilities are few (e.g. `true` or `false`), those kinds of algorithms are pretty useless.
-This is solved by appending a random number, called salt, to the message.
-It can be useful to implement this appending via pairing.
+When encrypting messages deterministically, an attacker can sometimes reproduce the encryption of a chosen messages.
+If the possibilities are few (e.g. `true` or `false`), those kinds of cryptosystems are useless.
+This is solved by padding a message with a random number.
+It can be useful to implement this padding via pairing.
 ```python
 from random import getrandbits